IBM/cics-bundle-gradle/README.md

 **Why does it happen?**
 It indicates errors on the CMCI JVM server side.
 **How to resolve it?**
 Contact your system administrator to check the `messages.log` file of the CMCI JVM server.
-More information about how to resolve CMCI JVM server errors, see [Troubleshooting CMCI JVM server](https://www.ibm.com/docs/en/cics-ts/5.6?topic=troubleshooting-cmci-jvm-server) in CICS documentation.
+For more information about how to resolve CMCI JVM server errors, see [Troubleshooting CMCI JVM server](https://www.ibm.com/docs/en/cics-ts/5.6?topic=troubleshooting-cmci-jvm-server) in CICS documentation.

 ### `Error creating directory` during deployment
 You might see this message in the Gradle log when deploying a CICS bundle: